nhoffman/mkvenv/README.rst

 mkvenv
 ======

-A wrapper for virtualenv, pip, and wheel.
+A wrapper for virtualenv, pip, and wheel that caches wheels to speed up virtualenv creation.

 Features: